skrusche63/shopify-insight/README.md

 segment the customer base.
 Example: A customer has made a high number of purchases with high monetary value but not for a long time.
 At this situation something might have gone wrong, and marketers can contact with this customer to get feedback, or start a reactivation program.

+Shopifyinsight utilizes the approved RFM concept to segment customers by their business value, and combines this approach with modern data mining and predictive analytics.

+#### RFM Forecast

+The results of RFM analysis provide a *snapshot* of the business performance in a certain period of time and at a specific timestamp (when the analysis has been made).

+Shopifyinsight applies machine learning algorithms to these time-stamped RFM data and computes forecasts for the recency, frequency and monetary parameters for the next days, weeks, months or years.